ML4ML: Automated Invariance Testing for Machine Learning Models: Methodology: Testing Framework

 To simulate brightness variances, one may create a family of transformations $T_b$ corresponding to:

 Note that $T_r$ may feature other variations in addition to rotation degrees (e.g., image cropping or background filling), and $T_b$ may feature other variations in addition to brightness changes (e.g., contrast normalization or color balancing).
 These additional adjustments are usually there to minimize the confounding effects that may be caused by the primary variation $V_r$ or $V_b$.
-If one wishes to test the invariance quality related to any of these additional variation, one can specify a new type $\mathcal{T}_{new}$, define a new set of transformations $T_{new}$, and a new sampling variable $V_{new}$.
+If one wishes to test the invariance quality related to any of these additional variation qualities, one can specify a new type $\mathcal{T}_{new}$, define a new set of transformations $T_{new}$, and a new sampling variable $V_{new}$.

 \paragraph{Modality.} As described earlier, with the defined transformations $T$, we can create a testing data set $\tilde{D}_i$ for each data object $x_i$ in the original testing dataset $X$.
 We can then measure the impact of the transformations $t_j$ $(j=0, 1, \ldots, n)$ upon $x_i$.
 Eq.\,\ref{eq:RobustAcc} used a simple function $f$ to measure the difference between the model predictions based on $x_i$ and $t_j(x_i)$ respectively.
-Inspired by medical imagining, we would like to observe not only the output of a model $\mathbf{M}$ but also the internal status of $\mathbf{M}$ in response to $x_i$ and $t_j(x_i)$.
+Inspired by medical imaging \cite{modality}, we replace the simple $f$ with different statistical functions.
+And we also replace the ``summation on production", i.e., $\sum_{i} \prod_{j}$, operation in Eq.\,\ref{eq:RobustAcc} with a different cumulative function.
+We refer a combination of a statistical function and cumulative function to as a \emph{modality}.
+Additionally, we would like to observe not only the output of a model $\mathbf{M}$ but also the internal status of $\mathbf{M}$ in response to $x_i$ and $t_j(x_i)$, which are referred to as different \emph{modalities} at different \emph{locations}.

 We thus extend the definition of $f$.
-Consider the data flowing from an input $x \in X$, through a model $\mathbf{M}$, to the prediction of $\mathbf{M}$.
-We can measure the signals at an internal position $p$ of $\mathbf{M}$ or its output layer, alike the different areas in/on a human body.
-We can define $f$ that maps a set of position-sensitive signals to a measurement.
+Consider the data flowing from an input $x \in X$, through a model $\mathbf{M}$, to the final prediction of $\mathbf{M}$.
+We can measure the signals at an internal position $p$ of $\mathbf{M}$ or its output layer.
+We define $f$ that maps a set of position-sensitive signals to a measurement.
 Let $S$ be a set of signals at a position of $\mathbf{M}$, such as the output vector/tensor at a layer in a CNN model, a feature vector handled by a decision-tree model, or a confidence vector generated by a classifier. $S$ is thus sensitive to the model $\mathbf{M}$, a specific position $p$, and a specific input data object $x$.
 We denote this as $S(\mathbf{M}, p, x)$.

 Given two different input data objects $x$ and $y$, we can obtain two signal sets $S(\mathbf{M}, p, x)$ and $S(\mathbf{M}, p, y)$.
 We can measure the difference between $S(\mathbf{M}, p, x)$ and $S(\mathbf{M}, p, y)$ using a difference function: